 - You might have a collection – DVDs, figurines, games, jewellery, perfume, whatever – but you stopped actively collecting them.
 You hope your friends and family will help you grow your collection when it’s birthday season.
 Or, you know, if you happen to find an insanely good deal.

 - You’re impressed by a person’s personality, and not what they own.
-You genuinely don’t understand phrases like, ‘Dia bawak BMW siot’ or ‘Perggh beg Hermes tu’.
-Money doesn’t buy class.
+You are confused by phrases like, ‘Dia bawak BMW siot’ or ‘Perggh beg Hermes tu’.
+You are quite aware that actual rich people don’t actually look rich.

 - Likewise, you’re impressed by what people learn on their travels rather than where they went.
 ‘I went to London for holiday’.
 ‘OK’.
 ‘There was this part in the tour where they explained how